Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Why it’s great

-- Curls and pressed ends last longer.
+- Helps curls and pressed ends hold their shape longer.

 Keep in mind